kevinstsauveur/kevin.st-sauveur.net/README.md

 ## Sections

-Each sections delimit a new functionality to the website.
+Each section delimit a new functionality to the website.

 - Home
 - About